IMPORTANT UPDATES

 What services are offered through the Children’s Food Allergy Program?

 In the past few years, exciting research has led to the development of new treatments for food allergies, including peanut allergy.
+In fact, Children's was one of 10 clinical sites for the Phase 3 OUtMATCH study, which led to the 2024 approval of Xolair, a medication used to help reduce allergic reactions that may occur with accidental exposure to one of more foods.
 At Children’s, we are committed to offering our patients access to these treatments through clinical trials or routine clinical care as the new treatments become available.

 What food allergy clinical trials are currently being offered at Children’s?

-More information about OUtMATCH and other current clinical trials, including trial descriptions and eligibility criteria, can be found on our research web page.
+Information about current clinical trials, including trial descriptions and eligibility criteria, can be found on our research web page.
 You may also call 404-785-6448 or email foodallergyresearch@choa.org to learn more.

 What other types of food allergy research activities are taking place at Children's?